yanxifang/Gov-1347/_posts/2020-10-16-Week-Six-Predictions.md

 **However, this explanation of voter behavior, like the explanation for the Air War, is structurally incompatible with the fundamentals model**, simply because it suggests that voters change their mind over time.
 With that being said, it would be interesting to compare the effectiveness of ground campaigning with the effectiveness of mass media advertising, particularly because both have similar goals and require substantial monetary resources.

+## Comparing the Air War & The Ground Game
 [Last week](https://yanxifang.github.io/Gov-1347/2020/10/09/Week-Five-Predictions.html), I was unable to find a meaningful impact of advertising.
 As it turns out, I should have used the logarithm of the ad cost rather than the ad cost itself: advertising only impacts voters at the margin (i.e. a relatively small, but electorally significant, number of voters), so there are declining returns to scale.
-Below, I will repeat some of the analysis, as well as add new analysis for the "ground game".
+However, even when using the logarithm of the costs, I was still unable to find a linear regression that shows a clear correlation, either positive or negative, between advertisement spending and the two-party vote share.

+Consequently,

 ## Demographics